For which grades did you attend Pardes? What year did you graduate from Pardes?

 We are proud of our graduates!
 Do you have any accomplishments you would like to share?

-Since arriving at Georgetown in the fall, I have become involved in a number of extracurricular activities while also maintaining a 4.0 GPA.
+Since arriving at Georgetown, I have become involved in a number of extracurricular activities while also maintaining a 4.0 GPA.
 I am particularly passionate about mental health, and I volunteer as a peer supporter on an online chatline that connects Georgetown students to mental health resources.
-Additionally, I am a member of the Student Health Advisory Board, and I am training to be one of the leaders of the University’s freshmen retreats next fall.
+Additionally, I am a member of the Student Health Advisory Board.